ZipCPU/videozip/README.md

    Unlike prior versions of the VideoZip project, this version is designed to handle subclock IO synchronization delays automatically.

-8. I2C: A key component of several projects has now been my I2C CPU.
-This is a basic I2C controller that can run off of a script in memory.
+8. [I2C](rtl/wbi2c/wbi2ccpu.v): A key component of several projects has now been my "[I2C CPU](https://github.com/ZipCPU/wbi2c)".
+This is a basic I2C controller that can run off of a script kept in memory.
 It was initially developed for handling telemetry without CPU involvement.
 With CPU involvement, plus one or more pre-compiled memory scripts, it's becomes a very capable controller.

    The Nexys Video board essentially has three separate I2C busses: two for the HDMI ports, and a third one for controlling Audio.
-Using the script, the CPU can run the script on any HDMI insertion to read and then forward EDID data from the downstream HDMI to the upstream HDMI, before then turning on the HDMI hotplug availability signal.
+Using the script, the CPU can run a basic script on any HDMI insertion to read and then forward EDID data from the downstream HDMI to the upstream HDMI, before then turning on the HDMI hotplug availability signal.

    Even though the I2C controller is meant for unattended operation, it does have the ability to accept manual control.
 Hence, a CPU can still bit-bang the port if desired.

-9. I2S Audio.
+9. [I2S Audio](rtl/audio/axisi2s.v).
 I've got an audio capability I built for a SONAR test.
 I've used it, and so I know it works.
-However, I'm not (yet) certain what I'll do for the demo project.
+However, I'm not (yet) certain what I'll do with it for the demo project.

-10. ZipCPU: Because of course.
+10. [ZipCPU](https://github.com/ZipCPU/zipcpu): Because of course.
 As the saying goes, if all you have is a hammer, then the whole world looks like a nail.
 Any problem that cannot be accomplished in RTL may then be accomplished by the ZipCPU in software.

 11. QSPI Flash controller:  This is used for both configuring the FPGA, as well as loading software onto the ZipCPU.